 Today part of this road is closed and abandoned to itself.
 A huge dam was made on the river Tevere and part of this road was submerged by the waters of the new lake so created.
 A new, larger and faster highway is crossing the steep valleys of the river Tevere and gets to the sea in a flat and straight car ride.

 The former S.S.
 Tiberina 3bis is nowadays used by the locals and rode by bikers who dare to challenge police’s barriers and warning signs.
 The woods have taken over large part of the road path.
 Landslides here and there make crossing this abandoned road difficult and dangerous.
 Very faint remains of the former asphalt pop up sometimes from the lake when the waters retire in the summer season.
 Remains of the huge pine-trees that were delimiting the roadway are left on site after they were cut to ground to make room for the new lake.

 I’m traveling back and forth through this road to shoot what remains of the road that was taking me to sea for vacations in my early summer times, when I was a kid.
-Since this belongs to my very early memories I decided to depict this “early” landscape with a very early photographic technique which was called “salted paper”.
+Since this belongs to my very early memories I decided to depict this “early” landscape with a very early photographic technique which was called “salted paper”, invented in the early 1800’s by William Henri Fox Talbot and called calotype (later on called talbotype also).
 So I’m shooting on 5×7” black and white film and printing on salt paper for to get unique hand-crafts as last memories of this memory of my youth.